North Korean Athletes Will March With South Koreans At Pyeongchang Olympics

 North Korea's cheering squad will likely be an "army of beauties" deployed in a charm offensive, The Korea Herald reports.
 The country has sent large squads to previous big sporting events hosted in South Korea — and the newspaper adds that leader Kim Jong Un's wife Ri Sol-ju was part of one group sent to the Asian Athletics Championships in 2005, when she was a teenager.

-Not everyone is happy with the arrangement: an opinion piece in the Chosun Ilbo today says that given North Korea's small group of athletes, the country shouldn't be allowed to send "an army of clowns, bell-ringers and other assorted rabble."
+Not everyone is happy with the arrangement: an opinion piece in South Korea's Chosun Ilbo today says that given North Korea's small group of athletes, the country shouldn't be allowed to send "an army of clowns, bell-ringers and other assorted rabble."
 And by marching under a unification flag, the Ilbo's Sonu Jong says, South Korea is losing the chance to put its national flag in the limelight during one of the world's biggest events.

 The rare event of hundreds of North Koreans traveling south has prompted questions of how they should move between the cut-off countries.
 The regime is asking South Korea if its delegation can cross the border over land — presumably in cars and buses — according to the Korea Herald.